How To Remove Pesticides From Leafy Vegetables

 Unfortunately, many of these emerald beauties can be high in pesticide residues.

-Does this mean you should avoid putting kale or spinach in your smoothies?
+Does this mean you should avoid putting arugula or lettuce in your smoothies?
 Heck no!

 In this article, we share the best ways to remove pesticide residues from leafy green vegetables and helpful consumer advocate tools to help you vet the healthiest produce.